nameer-rizvi/scrapefrom/README.md

 }).then(console.log); // "{ title: "...--..." }"
 ```

-Extract an array of datetime attribute values for all <time /> on a page as "dates".
+Extract an array of datetime attribute values for all time tags on a page as "dates".

 - All "time" selectors or "datetime" attributes are parsed using [chrono-node](https://www.npmjs.com/package/chrono-node).
 - To parse any other selectors or attributes as dates, use the "isDate" flag.